Swewi/NZ-Wars-A-brief-overview/README.md

 I have maintained a level of contrast between the text and background throughout so people with low-vision can read, with or without a screen reader.

+## Future Features
+- Add a consequences page, outlining both long and short term consequences of the wars.
+- Expand the information on each of the pages to make the whole project feel more complete.
+- Add more images to varous pages and sections, but must be non-copyrighted.

 # Technologies

 This is a list of technologies used during the construction and testing of the site: